trincaw/StyleGAN_CLIP/README.md

 # StyleGAN_CLIP
 StyleGAN_CLIP harnesses the combined capabilities of StyleGAN2-ADA and CLIP to enable image creation, manipulation, and exploration.
 It primarily integrates with StyleGAN for seamless image synthesis.
 Additionally, it incorporates a unique algorithm for latent vector editing with CLIP, significantly expanding the creative possibilities for StyleGAN-generated content.
-Also a [graphical user interface (GUI)](https://github.com/trincaw/StyleGAN_CLIP_GUI)
+The enhanced code featuring a graphical user interface (GUI) can be accessed [here](https://github.com/trincaw/StyleGAN_CLIP_GUI).

 ## Installation
 Go to the project path and follow the instructions: